obaland/vfiler.vim/doc/vfiler.md

 <!-- panvimdoc-ignore-end -->

 # Usage
-There are two ways to start vfiler: starting from a command and starting from a Lua function.
+There are two ways to start vfiler.vim: starting from a command and starting from a Lua function.

 ## Command usage
 ```
 :VFiler [{options}...] [{path}]
 ```
 If `{path}` is not specified, it will start in the current directory.<br>
-`{options}` are options for the behavior of vfiler.
+`{options}` are options for the behavior of vfiler.vim.

 ### Command options
 Command options are in the form starting with `-`.<br>
 For flag options, prefixing them with `-no-{option-name}` disables the option.

-> NOTE: If you use both `{option-name}` and `-no-{option-name}` in the same vfiler buffer, it is undefined.
+> NOTE: If you use both `{option-name}` and `-no-{option-name}` in the same vfiler.vim buffer, it is undefined.

 Please see the [Options](#options) for details.